Update (January 2017): We’ve now scored six repositioning cruise deals over the past three years, each for less than $50 a day using this method!

 If you’ve found a cabin on a sailing you want and your plans are flexible, keep an eye on it until a few months out to purchase.
 But if your plans aren’t flexible and you like the deal you see now, its probably best to strike while you can.
 Chances are prices will go down, but you may be very disappointed if it turns the other way.

 If you’re still not sure, you can at least place what is called a “courtesy hold.”
 This will lock in the price that’s been quoted, for 24 hours.
 No payment or credit card number is required.
 When we find a price we like, we always place it on a courtesy hold.
 Then because I’m so persistent on getting the lowest price, I still do my due diligence of the steps mentioned above to see if I can come up with anything lower.
-If you successfully uncover a lower price, you’re courtesy hold will expire and you don’t have to do anything.
+If you successfully uncover a lower price, you’re courtesy hold will expire automatically and you don’t have to do anything.
 Otherwise be sure you call back within 24 hours to turn that courtesy hold into an actual paid reservation.

 Step 8: Continue Monitoring the Fare for Price Drops